jigx-com/jigx-docs/docs/Building Apps with Jigx/Data/Offline remote data handling.md

 In this example, the remote data store does not return an id, and we need to sync the data before we get the correct backend id for the record.
 We need to be careful not to create and update the same record on the queue because the backend cannot associate the records after the sync.
 To accomodate for this in the update-customer jig we configure two `execute-entity` actions.

 - The first action checks to see if a record has a tempId by using the following expression `when: =$isTempId(@ctx.jig.inputs.customer.id)`.
-If the record on the queue has a tempId, we replace it using the **create** method with a new item that will be placed on the queue. &#x20;
+If the record on the queue has a tempId, we replace it using the **create** method with a new item that will be placed on the queue.
-- The second action checks to see if the record has a valid Id rather than a tempId by using the following expression&#x20;
-  `when: =$not($isTempId(@ctx.jig.inputs.customer.id))`.
-If the record on the queue has a valid id, we replace it using the **update** method with an item that will be placed on the queue. &#x20;
+- The second action checks to see if the record has a valid Id rather than a tempId by using the following expression `when: =$not($isTempId(@ctx.jig.inputs.customer.id))`.
+If the record on the queue has a valid id, we replace it using the **update** method with an item that will be placed on the queue.

 :::CodeblockTabs
 new-customer.jigx